onequantcz/Spline-Fourier-Regression/README.md

 - Supports exogenous variables.
 - Uses regularization to prevent overfitting.
 - Remains interpretable.
-- Can be further extended in Bayesian paradigm with simulations.

 ## Mathematical Formulation
 The model is basically